University Mall (Florida): History

 As part of the conversion of the mall into "Uptown", the closed section of the mall leading up to the former JCPenney building was demolished in February 2019.
-Dillard's Clearance Center closed permanently on April 28, 2022 and the building will eventually be demolished to make room for a Sprouts Farmers Market and a new building for Burlington to relocate.
+Dillard's Clearance Center closed permanently on April 28, 2022, and the building was demolished to make room for a Sprouts Farmers Market and a new building for Burlington. in 2022 Grand’s closed.
+In July 21, 2025 Family Discount Furniture closed.